paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-62a-asian-elephant-conservation.md

 **(h) Limitation on use for captive breeding** Amounts provided as a grant under this chapter may not be used for captive breeding of Asian elephants other than for release in the wild.

+**(i) Multiyear grants**

+(1) **Authorization** — The Secretary may award to a person who is otherwise eligible for a grant under this section a multiyear grant of up to 5 years to carry out a project that the person demonstrates is an effective, long-term conservation strategy for Asian elephants and the habitat of Asian elephants.

+(2) **Effect** — Nothing in this subsection precludes the Secretary from awarding a grant on an annual basis.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (i).
+Pub.
+L. 118–159 added subsec. (i).

 2007—Subsec. (c)(2)(C).
 Pub.
 L. 110–133 substituted “and the Administrator” for “, the Administrator, and each of those countries”.